The Welsh 3 Peaks Challenge

 Welsh Three Peaks Challenge

-There are two participation formats.
-On a guided challenge participants have experienced mountain leaders, transport between the three peaks and on-route support.
-Alternatively teams can plan their own challenge using route notes, driving guidance, parking information and timing advice and provide their own transport.
+There are two main ways to take part.
+On a guided challenge participants are accompanied by experienced mountain leaders, receive transport between the peaks, and have support throughout the day.
+Alternatively teams can plan their own challenge using route notes, driving links, parking guidance and timing advice provided for each mountain.